RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 # `SimpleShell` page transitions

-`SimpleShell` allows you to define custom transition animations between pages during navigation.
+`SimpleShell` allows you to define custom page transitions.
 There are two types of transitions that can be used:

 - **Platform-specific transitions** - transitions provided by the platform-specific APIs and controls.
 These transitions are used by default.
 - **Universal transitions** - fully cross-platform transitions that are defined using only .NET MAUI APIs.